rahulkumarborah/tejasupmanyu.dev/src/pages/understanding-use-effect/index.md

 }
 ```

 Okay, let's say we type 'Dan' in the input and click greet button, then we enter 'Sunil' and click greet button before 5 seconds.
 What message will the greeting alert show? will it be 'Hey Dan' or 'Hey Sunil'? latter one right?
-Here's the [sandbox](https://codesandbox.io/s/awesome-goodall-9103f) for you to give it a spin and see the difference between class components and functional components.
+No. Here's the [sandbox](https://codesandbox.io/s/awesome-goodall-9103f) for you to give it a spin and see the difference between class components and functional components.

 So why is it so?
 We've discussed this above.
 Each render owns the state for functional components which is not true for class components.
 Next time someone asks you difference between class and functional components, do remember this.

+though, you should totally follow [Dan](https://twitter.com/dan_abramov) and [Sunil](https://twitter.com/threepointone) on twitter!

-### Each render owns Its state, props, effects ....everything.
+### Each Render Wwns Its State, Props, Effects ....Everything.

 As we saw above, each render owns its state, props and pretty much everything including `effects`.